 A Gem monster that lurked on Mask Island.

-- Invisibility: It's completely invisible except for its gem.
+- Invisibility: She's completely invisible except for her gemstone.

-- Killer Gorilla: Its silhouette that can be seen once it gets some mud on it resembles a big gorilla, with its human-like face, large arms that are used in walking, and hunched back.
+- Killer Gorilla: Her silhouette that can be seen once she gets some mud on herself.
+She resembles a big gorilla, with an ape-like face, large arms that are used in walking, and hunched back.

-- See the Invisible: It becomes visible once its body gets covered in mud.
+- See the Invisible: She becomes visible once her body gets covered in mud.

-- Stealth Expert: It's able to be stealthier than most corrupted Gems because its invisible.
-The Crystal Gems assumed it had escaped from Mask Island because of it.
+- Stealth Expert: She's able to be stealthier than most corrupted Gems because of her invisibility.
+The Crystal Gems assumed she had escaped from Mask Island because of it.

-A Gem monster resembling a Topaz that has been merged with the lighthouse on top of the Temple.
+A corrupted Topaz that was trapped inside the lighthouse on top of the Temple.
+Holds a big grudge against Lars.

-- Mental Picture Projector: Creates a hologram of how Lars and Ronaldo's friendship fell through, and in the process showing how it was mad at Lars for "attacking" it.
+- Mental Picture Projector: Creates a hologram of how Lars and Ronaldo's friendship fell through, in the process showing how she was mad at Lars for "attacking" her.

-- Mind over Matter: It has telekinetic powers that it uses to attack the group, throwing around objects, animating scarecrows, and causing the building's very structure to attack them.
+- Mind over Matter: She has telekinetic powers that she uses to attack the group, throwing around objects, animating scarecrows, and causing the building's very structure to attack them.

-- Revenge: It's attacking the group because Lars carved his name in the wall as a kid.
+- Revenge: She attacked the group because Lars carved his name in the wall as a kid.

 A random Gem monster that Garnet is seen fighting in "Love Letters".
-It makes a brief appearance in "Earthlings" as one of the monsters Jasper captured for her army.
+Another of the type makes a brief appearance in "Earthlings" as one of the monsters Jasper captured for her army.

 - Big Creepy-Crawlies: It resembles a tardigrade and is about the size of an adult human.

 - The Cameo: Another one made a short appearance in "Earthlings".

-- Seldom-Seen Species: It is based on a tardigrade.
+- Seldom-Seen Species: She is based on a tardigrade.

 - Slime Girl: Her uncorrupted form looks like a chubby snowman made of blue jello.

 - Stealth Pun: "Water bear" is one name for tardigrades, but this creature looks as if it is actually made of water.

 A plantlike Gem monster that was creeping around the temple, and repeatedly poofed Amethyst.
-Was possibly taken care of offscreen after the Hot Unboxing short.
+Was taken care of off-screen after the "Unboxing" short.

-- Combat Tentacles: Uses its vines to grab and constrict its enemies.
+- Combat Tentacles: Uses her vines to grab and constrict her enemies.